atlasbot/bot/README.md

 The `NODE_ENV` environment variable must be set to `development` for these to work.

 - To run a filter without it being enabled, include `Atlas:forceFilter:filter` with whatever you want to test.
-E.g, `Atlas:forceFilter:invites discord.gg/AXXBPM7` will force run the "invites" filter.
+E.g, `Atlas:forceFilter:invites discord.gg/AXXBPM7` will the "invites" filter to execute even when it's action type is `0`.

 ## Disclaimer / Warning

-At the time of writing this, there will be no support if you break anything.
-We are not responsible for anything you break, and won't help you if you do.
-If you don't know what you're doing, just use the public instance.
+If you're going to self-host Atlas, you won't get help with setting it up.
+We may refuse to support you with general issues.
+You are responsible if you break anything.
+Seriously, if you don't know what you're doing, just use the public instance.

 ## Acknowledgements